 Never place Ona products in with your flowering plants!

 If you use Ona products in your living room, den, or other open area, no one who enters those rooms will be able to smell any sign of your cannabis plants, even if the plants are just a room away.

 If you need to neutralize the smell coming out of your exhaust, a carbon filter (#1 on this list) is highly recommended.
+You could also have your exhaust air blow over an Ona product right before being vented outside.
 It is not recommended to use Ona products in your grow area alongside your plants.
 Ona products are meant to be used outside the grow area.

 How long do they last?
 It depends on the size Ona Product you buy, as well as the temperature/humidity of your grow area.

 Generally, they seem to last at least 4-6 weeks for most growers, which is long enough for a few of these to provide coverage throughout the smelly second half of the flowering stage.

 Ona Gel Pro - Recommend by GrowWeedEasy.com

 (stock up on these to make sure no one can smell cannabis in your home)